List your practice for free

 6. Closure: The incisions are closed with sutures or surgical staples, and sterile dressings are applied.

-ACL surgery can provide a number of benefits, including:
+ACL surgery can provide several benefits, including:

 Improved knee stability